-Type Examples Personal Purchases Damage to personal items (clothing, vehicles/auto repairs, etc.) Personal phone calls Laundry services or personal clothing Personal doctor bills, prescriptions, and other medical services Entertainment, movie rentals Saunas, massages, or exercise facilities Baby-sitter fees, personal kennel costs, pet or house sitting fees Expenses incurred by a spouse or other individual accompany you on a business trip Meals Food Drink Coffee, tea, and other related items used by employees while in the office Alcoholic beverages/tobacco products Drinking water services Refreshments for office parties, retirements, etc. (Excludes Employee Fund Allowable Events) Travel Short term or valet parking at the airport (other than short term parking related to prison transports).
-Parking Should not exceed \$15 per day.
-Economy B-G lots are long term parking lots at ABIA, and are approved for County Employee Parking Non-Airport Parking: Valet service is not an option unless safety is a concern Mileage to/from County functions, not related to official County business (ex: retirement party) Transportation to places of entertainment or similar personal activities Excessive weight baggage fees or cost associated with more than two airline bags Up-grades to airfare, hotel or car rental Miscellaneous Expenses related to County Government Week or holiday decorations Flowers/Plants Greeting, thank you, or holiday cards Fines and or penalties Credit card delinquency or service fees Lifetime memberships to any association Donations to other entities Any items or fees that could be construed as campaigning Sale tax on goods purchased Community outreach items exceeding \$2 per item
+Туре Examples Personal Purchases Damage to personal items (clothing, vehicles/auto repairs, etc.).
+Personal phone calls.
+Laundry services or personal clothing.
+Personal doctor bills, prescriptions, and other medical services.
+Entertainment, movie rentals, saunas, massages, or exercise facilities.
+Baby-sitter fees, personal kennel costs, pet or house sitting fees.
+Expenses incurred by a spouse or other individual accompany you on a business trip.
+Meals Food Drink Coffee, tea, and other related items used by employees while in the office.
+Alcoholic beverages/tobacco products.
+Drinking water services.
+Refreshments for office parties, retirements, etc. (Excludes Employee Fund Allowable Events).
+Travel Short term or valet parking at the airport (other than short term parking related to prison transports).
+Parking should not exceed \$15 per day.
+Economy B-G lots are long term parking lots at ABIA, and are approved for County Employee Parking.
+Non-Airport Parking: Valet service is not an option unless safety is a concern.
+Mileage to/from County functions, not related to official County business (ex: retirement party).
+Transportation to places of entertainment or similar personal activities.
+Excessive weight baggage fees or cost associated with more than two airline bags.
+Upgrades to airfare, hotel or car rental.
+Miscellaneous Expenses related to County Government Week or holiday decorations.
+Flowers/Plants Greeting, thank you, or holiday cards.
+Fines and or penalties.
+Credit card delinquency or service fees.
+Lifetime memberships to any association.
+Donations to other entities.
+Any items or fees that could be construed as campaigning, i.e., Chamber of Commerce dues or other civic organization dues, fees for parade entry, items with elected officials name (other than letterhead).
+Sales tax on goods purchased.
+Community outreach items exceeding \$2 per item.

 Per section 52 of the Texas State Constitution, all items using County Funds must serve a direct benefit to the County.
-Any non-reimbursable expense or charge on the County Procurement Card, must be reimbursed to the County as soon as possible
+Any non-reimbursable expense or charge on the County Procurement Card, must be reimbursed to the County as soon as possible.